callawaycloud/sfdx-git-packager/README.md

 We've got a git repo in `test/integration/project` that represents a project.
 In order to avoid conflicts with the parent repo folders we change the .git folder to .notgit so we can commit those to the repo.
 You'll need to "unpack" that repo if you want to easily work in the test git repo when expanding the integration suite.

 To add tests

 1. unpack the test repo `npm run tgu`
 2. go to the test project `cd test/integration/project`
-3. create a branch, make the mods you want to test, and commit
+3. create a branch off of `master`, make the mods you want to test, and commit
 4. generate the expected output `npm run gen`
-5. check the contents of `test/integration/output` matches what you'd expect for your change
+5. check the contents of `test/integration/output` matches what you'd expect for your change (make sure to check there are no other unexpected changes!)
 6. pack the test repo back up `npm run tgp`

 ## Disclaimer